 So, how to form a professional medical corporation in California?
 First, choosing the best type of corporation for your purposes should be one of your top priorities.
 There are numerous choices, each with pros and cons of their own.

 In many states outside of California, a more generic option for a professional corporation is referred to as a professional service corporation (PSC).
 The PSC is a type of business that was made to offer professional services like consulting, accounting, law, and other related fields.
 PSCs may be a valuable substitute for non-medical professionals looking for support services for medical practices, such as billing or marketing.
 It’s not just for doctors and nurses but is similar to a PMC because it gives you limited liability protection and tax benefits.
-In California, the California Secretary of State and state law sets out requirements that each one of these professionals form its own specific type of professional corporation.
+In California, the California Secretary of State and state law set out requirements that each one of these professionals form its own specific type of professional corporation.

 Professional Medical Corporation

 A PMC is a corporation specially made for medical professionals, like doctors and dentists also licensed as a physician.
 Usually, it is employed to offer patients expert medical care.
 Limited liability protection for the shareholders, tax advantages, and the capacity to draw outside investment are all benefits of a PMC.
-However, PMCs are subject to a few limitations, like the demand that all shareholders hold valid medical licenses unless they are allied professionals as described in the California law such as the California Code of Regulations.
+However, PMCs are subject to a few limitations, like the demand that all shareholders hold valid medical licenses unless they are allied professionals as described in California law such as the California Code of Regulations.

 Medical Group